YB-LanQiu/Technical-support/README.md

-YB-SportsTradeCity - Technical Support
+YB-LanQiu - Technical Support

-If you have any suggestions or functional questions about (YB-SportsTradeCity), you can contact us
+If you have any suggestions or functional questions about (YB-LanQiu), you can contact us

-Our email: yankeshi5344@yeah.net
+Our email: bertuccipadayao@gmail.com